R0ckySu/MewtwoMegaEvo/README.md

 For example, if a parametric sweeping task has n parameters to sweep through.
 The whole task can be sliced into several groups by the strategies listed in the table below, so that HPC users can submit each sliced job to different HPC nodes.

-Provided the number of the groups (jobs) you wish to submit in the [command arg (-g & -i)](#Command-args), and specify the strategy in the sim_config.json, then the simulation running on each job will know the range of the parameter vector they are responsible for.
+Provided the number of the groups (jobs) you wish to slice in the [command arg (-g & -i)](#Command-args), and specify the strategy in the sim_config.json, then the simulation running on each job will know the range of the parameter vector they are responsible for.

- e.x.: Task with n parameters will be sliced into g groups, then the end index of each job will be:
+ e.x.: Task with n parameters will be sliced into g groups, then the end parameter index of each job will be:

 | strategy  | End index list for each job |
 | ----------- | ----------- |